 Av.
 9 de Julio & Obelisk

-We started our second day in Buenos Aires in Avenida 9 de Julio, which hosts the record of being the largest avenue in the world.
+I started my second day in Buenos Aires in Avenida 9

 The best starting point is the intersection of Plaza de Mayo, where the statue of Don Quixote is located, and then keep walking all the way up north.
 If you look in the opposite direction, you will come into view with the building of the Ministry of Health and a gigantic image on its wall of Eva Perón.